 Chapter 7: Transport Protocols

-AstraeaDB exposes three network protocols, each optimized for a different use case.
-This chapter walks through all three—JSON over TCP, gRPC, and Apache Arrow Flight—so you can choose the right tool for every situation.
+AstraeaDB exposes four transport protocols, each optimized for a different use case.
+This chapter walks through all four—JSON over TCP, gRPC, Apache Arrow Flight, and MCP for LLM integration—so you can choose the right tool for every situation.

-Key takeaway You do not need to master all three protocols.
+Key takeaway You do not need to master all four protocols.
 JSON-TCP is the easiest way to get started and is perfectly adequate for development and light workloads.
 Move to gRPC or Arrow Flight when your application demands type safety, streaming, or zero-copy analytics.
+Use MCP when you want an LLM (like Claude) to interact with your graph database via natural language.

 7.1 JSON over TCP (Port 7687)